journaling guide part 1

 Writing about your current thoughts, feelings, or surroundings brings you back to the here and now.

-When everything’s swirling in your head, it’s hard to choose.
+When everything’s cluttered in your head, it’s hard to choose.

 Writing helps you see your options clearly and make better, more intentional decisions.